armadaproject/armada-spark/README.md

 ```

 You can specify those parameters in scripts/config.sh, or on the command line with "-s", "-i", "-m" and "-q".

+This script will set Spark and Scala versions of this project according to the version set in $SPARK_HOME.

 Before running the command you will need to build the spark code like so:
 ```